Fill the gaps in your smile with a custom-made dental bridge designed to replace missing teeth permanently and securely.

-The process usually takes two appointments with each appointment lasting less than an hour.
+The process typically requires two appointments, with each visit lasting less than an hour.

-Bridges can be constructed from gold alloys, non-precious alloys, porcelain, or a combination of these materials.
-We primarily use porcelain for our dental bridge procedures.
+Dental bridges can be made from gold alloys, non-precious alloys, porcelain, or a combination of these materials.
+We primarily use porcelain for its natural appearance and durability.

 Tooth-coloured fillings fill cavities to stop them from getting bigger or permanently damaging your tooth.
 These white fillings are matched to your natural teeth so they look and feel great.